peterbourgon/prometheus-aggregator/README.md

 **DON'T USE THIS TOOL**.
 If at all possible, you should expose a /metrics endpoint in your service and have Prometheus scrape it directly.
 If you're running a cron job, prefer [the pushgateway][pushgateway].
-This tool only exists to help with edge case scenarios, for edxample Perl web services that use a [Unicorn][unicorn]-style forked process model to handle concurrency, and are difficult or impossible to get Prometheus to scrape.
+This tool only exists to help with edge case scenarios, for example Perl web services that use a [Unicorn][unicorn]-style forked process model to handle concurrency, and are difficult or impossible to get Prometheus to scrape.